-Serbia: Balkan Stream gas pipeline’s test run28.
-December 2020. / News Serbia Energy
+Serbia: Balkan Stream gas pipeline’s test run, News Serbia Energy

 Test run of the Balkan Stream gas pipeline (the extension of TurkStream pipeline intended to bring Russian gas to southeastern and central Europe) has started, according to Serbian media.